Kuree/Sims4Tools/README.md

 s4pe, based on the s4pi interface library, is an editing tool for the .package format used with [The Sims 4].
 This is an open source project based on [s3pi and s3pe].
+Documentation on s3pi ([Sims 3 Package Interface]) can be found [here] (http://s3pi.sourceforge.net/); a lot of this is still relevant.

 Current Version
 ----

 [0.4.3] is the most recent version.
-The [main repository] is not being maintained any more.
+The [repository we forked from] is not being maintained any more.

 Contributors